supameow/Solve-mysteries-through-SQL./case#005/solution.md

 ### 4. Who sent the suspicious email?
 Let's check if there's any suspicious content about the sender.
-First, find the one who sent email to employee_id: 99
+First, find the one who sent the email to employee_id: 99
 ```sql
 select
    sender_employee_id